ulises-jimenez07/coding_exercises/code_patterns.md

 ### Kadane's Algorithm (Maximum Subarray)
 **When to use:** Maximum/minimum subarray sum, maximum product subarray

+**How it works:** Keep a running sum of the current subarray.
+If the sum becomes negative, reset it to zero (start a new subarray).
+Track the maximum sum seen so far.
+This works because a negative sum will only make future sums smaller, so it's better to start fresh.

 ```python
 def max_subarray(nums):
     max_sum = nums[0]